exporl/apex-documentation/development/apex-release-guide.md

 Github code dump
 ----------------

-As Apex is open source, the code is uploaded to github with each release.
+As APEX is open source, the code is uploaded to github with each release.
 This is a simple code dump without git history and without submodules.
 Note that the content of the submodules should be committed, just the `.gitmodules` file and the `.git` folders in each of the submodules should not be committed.

-Copy all the files (with exception of the `.git` folder) from your Apex gerrit clone to an Apex github clone, and commit.
-It's advised to `git clean -fxd` in your Apex gerrit clone before copying to make sure no binaries or unnecessary files get copied.
+Copy all the files (with exception of the `.git` folder) from your APEX gerrit clone to an APEX github clone, and commit.
+It's advised to `git clean -fxd` in your APEX gerrit clone before copying to make sure no binaries or unnecessary files get copied.
 The result should be similar to this:

 ```shell